kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

   - [Notes](#notes)

 This document details the tasks that need to be executed after cutting a Kubernetes rc.0 release.
 These tasks ensure proper configuration for the new release branch and testing infrastructure.
-They must be executed after the nomock release stage is completed, and the release branch is created, as stated in the [branch creation chapter](k8s-release-cut.md#next-release-branch-creation) of the release cut handbook.
+They must be executed after the `nomock release` is completed, and the release branch is created, as stated in the [branch creation chapter](k8s-release-cut.md#next-release-branch-creation) of the release cut handbook.

 PR can be created beforehand (and this is recommended in order to get reviews in a timely manner) but you got to remember to put a `/hold` on all the PRs, they have to be lifted only once the `nomock` release phase is done and the branch is created.